KJ-GM/theme-csx/README.md

 ```sh
 yarn add theme-csx
 ```
-## Get Started
+## Get Started - _Three Steps:_

-### Three Steps:

 > **StyleSheet**

-- Can be used in the usual styling format, but now you have additional props to make style themeable.
+- Is used in the usual styling format, but now you have additional props to make style themeable.

 > **T() Function**